 Grant applications will be accepted from January 1 to August 1 using the online portal.
 Final decisions on grant proposals are made by the trustees in October or November.

-Grant applications received after August 1 will not be considered.
+Grant applications received after 5:00 PM Central, August 1 will not be considered.

 Grant applications are available online below.
 No grant applications will be accepted via fax, email, or mail.